dlt-green/node-installer-docker/README.md

 Bitte beachten, dass die Verwendung dieses Skripts auf eigenes Risiko erfolgt und DLT.GREEN für eventuelle Schäden nicht haftet.

 # Disclosure
-IT'S NO OFFICIAL INSTALLER FROM IF - YOU WILL GET NO SUPPORT BY IF WHEN YOU USE IT - BUT YOU WILL GET SUPPORT BY DLT.GREEN IN OUR DICORD
+IT'S NO OFFICIAL INSTALLER FROM IF - YOU WILL GET NO SUPPORT BY IF WHEN YOU USE IT
+BUT YOU WILL GET SUPPORT BY DLT.GREEN IN OUR DISCORD